What is the purpose of a trademark?

 What is the timeline for examination and registration?

-Typically, it takes two to three months for an examiner to get assigned to review your application and up to one year for a registration.
+Typically, it takes two to three months for an examiner to get assigned to review your application and approximately one year for a registration.

 What are the general requirements for filing a federal trademark application?